savonet/liquidsoap/src/tooling/prettier-plugin-liquidsoap/README.md

 }
 ```

-### Globally
+### Global prettier plugin

-Installing globally works but currently requires a couple of workarounds.
+Installing the plugin globally works but currently requires a couple of workarounds.
 You need to install the plugin
 and the `prettier` module globally:

 ```shell